Phase1es2/TODO-DOCKER-K8S/README.md

 docker ps
 ```
 ![Docker PS Mongo](./screenshot/docker_ps_mongo.png)

-From thie image, we can see the our MongoDB is up, and expose to the 27017 prot.
+From this image, we can see the our MongoDB is up, and expose to the 27017 prot.

 ---